 |10 year government bond yield||3.76%|

-Stocks are flattish after Chinese stocks rally overnight.
+Stocks are flattish this morning on no real news.
 Bonds and MBS are down.